Guide for Authors

 Authors should itemize the issues for correction in the referee's report and write them as a reply to the referee(s) in the reply section allocated to them and upload it as an additional file titled reply to the referee(s) at https://www. selcukmedj.org.
 They should also make the necessary changes in the manuscript and indicate them in the manuscript (by coloring) and resubmit online.

-4. The title is written as long and short title,
+4. The title should be written both as a full title and as a short title.

-5. References are written in accordance with the rules,
+5. References must be written in accordance with the journal’s formatting rules.

-6. All abbreviations in tables, pictures and figures should be explained.
+6. All abbreviations used in tables, figures, and illustrations must be clearly defined.

 Online Uploading Steps